(K57.8) Diverticular disease of intestine, part unspecified, with perforation and abscess

 Icon

-What happens during the disease - open wound of other and unspecified external genital organs
+What happens during the disease - diverticular disease of intestine, part unspecified, with perforation and abscess

 Clinical Pattern